nvhieu1978/plutus-pioneer-program/docs/week4.rst

 systems, streaming and, in particular, monads.

-All the off-chain code (the wallet code), is written in a special monad
-- the Contract Monad.
+All the off-chain code (the wallet code), is written in a special monad called the Contract Monad.

 Monads are infamous in the Haskell world.
-It is normally the first stumbling block for beginning Haskell coders.
+They are normally the first stumbling block for beginning Haskell coders.

 There are a lot of tutorials out there that try to explain Monads.

 Monads get compared to burritos, and all sorts of metaphors are employed to try to explain the concept.
 But here, let's at least try to give a crash course in monads for those who are new to Haskell.

-Before we get to general monads, we will start with *IO*, which is how IO side-effects are handled in Haskell.
+Before we get to general monads, we will start with ``IO``, which is how IO side-effects are handled in Haskell.
 But, before we get to Haskell, let's look at a mainstream language like Java.